Quality of Light in Photography

 Soft light will illuminate objects very evenly, and produce very soft subtle shadows, or sometimes no shadows at all.

-This is the same exact flower as above, but shot in open shade.
+The flower on the right is the same exact flower as above shot in open shade.
 Note the subtle shadows that each peddle casts and note the fine detail in the middle of the flower.

 You may also have noticed that the green leaves in the background are not lost in blackness as they are in the first photo.
 This is due to the difference in brightness range, which will be covered later.